mdrislam30/Flix-App/README.md

 ![](Weektwo.gif)

 ### Notes
-Describe any challenges encountered while building the app.
-I ran into few issues with conencting outlet which was caused by a little mistake in my storyboard.
+I ran into few issues with connecting outlet which was caused by a little mistake in my storyboard.